Academic Challenges and Health Impairments

 - The AIMS/504/ISP Coordinator’s knowledge of how to best support children with Health Impairments

 - Parent’s expertise on their student

 These parties will meet via a virtual meeting to develop a 504 plan to support the success of your child.
 Parents are welcome to invite the child and anyone that is working directly with the child (i.e. therapists, tutors, psychologists, doctors, etc) to the meeting.
 A Release of Sensitive Information Form must be signed and on file prior to the meeting if an invitation is extended to someone other than the parent.

 Documented Academic Challenges or Health Impairments Price Chart

 |AIMS||Not Available||Not Available||$1,250/year|

 Discounts do not apply to RD-ISPs, AIMS or 504 Plans.

-Additional payment (if applicable) is due within 30 days upon parent signature on the Informed Consent Document.
-The Accounting Department will reach out via email to arrange a payment.
+Additional payment (if applicable) is due within 30 days upon the plan’s effective date.
+The Accounting Department will reach out via email to arrange payment.